 Sometimes, as parents, we get into a monotonous and very robotic way of interacting with our kids.
 You want them to feel loved and connected, but are out of creative things to talk about.
 You ask the same, old questions and they give you the same, old answers.
 Trust me, it happens to the best of us!
 That’s why I came up with this list of 100 conversation starters for kids.

-I know that the same ol’ conversations get a little bit stagnant and as parents, we often need some interesting topics to get our kids thinking and talking.
-And more importantly, we need to drive conversations that will have a positive impact on our relationships with our kids.
+I know that those same ol’ conversations get a little bit stagnant and as parents, we often need some interesting topics to get our kids thinking and talking.
+Instead of feeling like we are on the movie “Groundhog Day”, we need to drive new and exciting conversations that will have a positive impact on our relationships with our kids.

 Whether you’re at the dinner table, or just hanging out with your children, you can choose some questions to ask and get the conversation going.
 This simple act of communication will benefit your relationship with your kids and will make memories that will last forever.